micmejia/bible-dump/NKJV/Ezekiel/Ezek 16.md

 You also committed harlotry with the Egyptians, your very fleshly neighbors, and increased your acts of harlotry to provoke Me to anger.

 ###### 27
-"Behold, therefore, I stretched out My hand against you, diminished your [^j]allotment, and gave you up to the will of those who hate you, the daughters of the Philistines, who were ashamed of your lewd behavior.
+"Behold, therefore, I stretched out My hand against you, diminished your allotment, and gave you up to the will of those who hate you, the daughters of the Philistines, who were ashamed of your lewd behavior.

 ###### 28
 You also played the harlot with the Assyrians, because you were insatiable; indeed you played the harlot with them and still were not satisfied.